spotify/dbeam/README.md

   --avroSchemaFilePath=<String>
     Path to file with a target AVRO schema.
   --avroSchemaName=<String>
-    The name of the generated avro schema.
-By default it uses the table name.
+    The name of the generated avro schema, the table name by default.
   --avroSchemaNamespace=<String>
     Default: dbeam_generated
     The namespace of the generated avro schema.